Enock Agyei: Club career

 Agyei started his career with RSC Verviers before joining Anderlecht in 2015.
 On 14 August 2022, he made his professional debut in the Challenger Pro League for Anderlecht's reserve side RSCA Futures.
-On 31 January 2023, he joined Championship side Burnley on a four-and-a-half year deal and was subsequently loaned out to Mechelen.
+On 31 January 2023, he joined Championship side Burnley on a four-and-a-half-year deal and was subsequently loaned out to Mechelen.

 International career

-Agyei has represented Belgium at youth international level up to up under-18 level.
+Agyei has represented Belgium at youth international level up to the under-18 level.

 Personal life

 Agyei was born in Belgium to Ghanaian parents.